MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/call-logging.md

 3. If you're a user, you can view your own call records.
 If you're an administrator, to view all call records, select the **All Phone Calls** view.

+## What is stored and when

+> [!NOTE]
+> Dynamics 365 Guides stores calls data to a persistent queue in Microsoft Dataverse.
+If the call data isn't uploaded the first time, Dynamics 365 Guides will attempt to  upload data three more times at different time intervals. this increases the reliability of data uploads.

+### Updated at the start of the call

+The following data is updated at the start of the call:

+- CallId
+- CallStart
+- CallEnd - intentionally set to same value as 'CallStart' at the beginning, until we know the real time of end
+- ClientType (Hololens, Hololens 2, Android, iOS)
+- Subject (to 'Dynamics 365 Remote Assist Call' or localized version as appropriate OR 'Dynamics 365 Guides')
+- IsOutgoing

+### Updated soon after the call starts

+The following data is updated soon (within 2-5 seconds) after the start of the call, but only if the user provided permission to store location data:

+- City (city where the call was taken)
+- StateOrProvince
+- Country
+- Latitude
+- Longitude

+### Updated at the end of the call

+The following data is updated at the end of the call, but only if the Dynamics 365 Guides app is in foreground:

+- CallDurationMinutes (duration of the call in minutes)
+- CallDurationSeconds
+- CallEnd
+- StateCode (to 'Completed')
+- StatusCode (to 'Made' or 'Received')

 ## See also

 - [Call a remote collaborator](calling-start-call.md)